Today, I’d like to share with you a few useful details on financial planning for business owners.

 RDTOH is a federal mechanism available to Canadian-controlled private corporations (CCPCs) that allows, under certain circumstances, for a corporation to be refunded a portion of income tax paid.
 The refundable portion is calculated based on the aggregate investment income generated by a corporation (Part I Tax) and on eligible dividends received by a corporation (Part IV Tax) and tracked in the RDTOH account.

-The RDTOH account balance is tracked annually (typically with the corporate tax return), and when dividends are paid out to the shareholder(s) of the corporation and if the RDTOH balance is positive, the corporation receives a dividend refund.
+The RDTOH account balance is tracked annually (typically with the corporate tax return).
+When dividends are paid out to the shareholder(s) of the corporation, if the RDTOH balance is positive, the corporation receives a dividend refund.

 To make it easy to take advantage of RDTOH, the balance is tracked automatically in Snap Projections.
-The balance is calculated based on your selected corporate portfolio settings and the corporate asset mix, and updated based on dividends declared from the corporation.
+The balance is calculated based on your selected corporate portfolio settings, the corporate asset mix, and updated based on dividends declared from the corporation.

-This is useful because you can now be much more precise in modelling investing in a corporation.
-For example, you can evaluate different strategies to take the funds out of the corporation via salary, non-eligible dividends or eligible dividends and determining their impact on personal and corporate taxation.
-You can also test an approach of completely taking the funds out of the corporation and investing them personally.
+This is useful because you can now be much more precise when modelling investments in a corporation.
+For example, you can evaluate different strategies to take the funds out of the corporation via salary, non-eligible dividends, or eligible dividends and determine their impact on personal and corporate taxation.
+You can also test the approach of completely taking the funds out of the corporation and investing them personally.

 RDTOH affects only investment income generated by the corporation and it does not impact the remaining corporate component’s functionality; including the active business income section.